Shu (god): Myths

-In a much later myth, representing a terrible weather disaster at the end of the Old Kingdom, it was said that Tefnut and Shu once argued, and Tefnut left Egypt for Nubia (which was always more temperate).
+In a much later myth, representing a terrible weather disaster at the end of the Old Kingdom, it's said that Tefnut and Shu once argued, and Tefnut left Egypt for Nubia (which was always more temperate).
 It was said that Shu quickly decided that he missed her, but she changed into a cat that destroyed any man or god that approached.
 Thoth, disguised, eventually succeeded in convincing her to return.

 The Greeks associated Shu with Atlas, the primordial Titan who held up the celestial spheres, as they are both depicted holding up the sky.

-According to the Heliopolitan cosmology, Shu and Tefnut, the first pair of cosmic elements, created the sky goddess, Nut, and the earth god, Geb.
+According to the Heliopolitan cosmology, Shu and Tefnut, the first pair of cosmic elements, created the sky goddess, Nut, and the Earth god, Geb.
 Shu separated Nut from Geb as they were in the act of love, creating duality in the manifest world: above and below, light and dark, good and evil.
 Prior to their separation, however, Nut had given birth to the gods Isis, Osiris, Nephthys (Horus) and Set.
-The Egyptians believed that if Shu did not hold Nut (sky) and Geb (earth) apart there would be no way for physically-manifest life to exist.
+The Egyptians believed that if Shu did not hold Nut (sky) and Geb (Earth) apart there would be no way for physically-manifest life to exist.

 Shu is mostly represented as a man.
-Only in his function as a fighter and defender as the sun god and he sometimes receive a lion's head.
+Only in his function as a fighter and defender as the sun god and he sometimes receives a lion's head.
 He carries an ankh, the symbol of life.

+Art

+Menat counterweights ensured that these intricate beaded necklaces stayed in place as the wearer moved around.
+This counterweight (left image) is a bronze adornment from 722-332 BCE.
+It depicts the heads of Shu (rightmost head) alongside his sister Tefnut, goddess of moisture (leftmost head).
+Tefnut is rendered as a lioness with a mane wearing a uraeus, wig, and sun disk.
+Shu is shown dressed in a false beard, shorter wig, and a crown that includes a modius, tall feathers, and a uraeus.
+Together, it was believed that these two deities would protect the wearer from worldly dangers.
+Two serpents flank the counterweight near the bottom where an oxyrhynchus fish can also be seen.